ahmedosamaaa/Bosta-assessment/README.md

 ## <a name="features">🔋 Features</a>

+👉 **RTL Support**: Ensures a seamless experience for Right-to-Left languages like Arabic, with proper alignment and date formatting.

+👉 **Dark Mode Support**: Adds a user-friendly dark mode for comfortable viewing in low-light environments, with smooth transitions between light and dark themes.

+👉 **Customizable Theme**: Provides the flexibility to adjust colors and themes, allowing it to match the parent application's branding.

+👉 **Modern Styling with TailwindCSS**: Utilizes TailwindCSS for a responsive and visually appealing design, ensuring compatibility with different screen sizes.

 👉 **Date-Based Grouping**: Organizes shipment events under visually distinct headers based on their dates for better readability and navigation.